-1) To resolve the grievances of the security holders of the Bank including complaints related to transfer/ transmission of shares, non-receipt of annual report, non-receipt of declared dividends, issue of new/duplicate certificates, general meetings etc. and assisting with guarterly reporting of such complaints;
+1) To resolve the grievances of the security holders of the Bank including complaints related to transfer/ transmission of shares, non-receipt of annual report, non-receipt of declared dividends, issue of new/duplicate certificates, general meetings etc. and assisting with quarterly reporting of such complaints;

-- COVER STORY
+1 COVER STORY

-- OPERATIONAL HIGHLIGHTS 3
+3 OPERATIONAL HIGHLIGHTS

-- 4 CHAIRMAN'S INSIGHTS
+4 CHAIRMAN'S INSIGHTS

-- MD & CEO'S COMMUNIOUÉ 6
+6 MD & CEO'S COMMUNIQUÉ

-- WHO WE ARE 8
+8 WHO WE ARE

-- 18 HOW WE CREATE VALUE
+18 HOW WE CREATE VALUE

-- 25 HOW WE INTEGRATE SUSTAINABILITY
+25 HOW WE INTEGRATE SUSTAINABILITY

-- AWARDS & ACCOLADES 33
+33 AWARDS & ACCOLADES

-- 34 ABOUT THE REPORT
+34 ABOUT THE REPORT

+35 STATUTORY REPORTS

-- 35 Management Discussion and Analysis
+35 Management Discussion and Analysis

-- 47 Directors' Report
+47 Directors' Report

-- Report on Corporate Governance 64
+64 Report on Corporate Governance

-- Business Responsibility Report 89
+89 Business Responsibility Report

-- To review measures taken for effective exercise of CUSTOMER SERVICE COMMITTEE 2) voting rights by shareholders; - 3) To review adherence to the service standards adopted by the Bank in respect of various services being rendered by the Registrar & Share Transfer Agent; - To review the various measures and initiatives taker 4) by the Bank for reducing the guantum of unclaimed dividends and ensuring timely receipt of dividend 3. warrants/annual reports/statutory notices by the shareholders of the Bank: - 5) Issue of duplicate certificates and new certificates 5.
-Mr. P N Vasudevan, MD&CEO on split / consolidation / renewal; - To allot shares on exercise of vested options granted to employees of the Bank under the ESFB ESOP Plan 2019 or any such other scheme formulated by the Bank from time to time: - To carry out such other functions as may be specified 7) by the Board from time to time or specified/ provided under the Companies Act or the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 or by any other regulatory authority.
+- 2) To review measures taken for effective exercise of voting rights by shareholders; - 3) To review adherence to the service standards adopted by the Bank in respect of various services being rendered by the Registrar & Share Transfer Agent; - 4) To review the various measures and initiatives taken by the Bank for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants/annual reports/statutory notices by the shareholders of the Bank: - Issue of duplicate certificates and new certificates 5.
+Mr. P N Vasudevan, MD&CEO on split / consolidation / renewal; - 6) To allot shares on exercise of vested options granted to employees of the Bank under the ESFB ESOP Plan 2019 or any such other scheme formulated by the Bank from time to time: - 7) To carry out such other functions as may be specified by the Board from time to time or specified/ provided under the Companies Act or the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 or by any other regulatory authority.